minarikmatus/telereader/README.md

 `/teleinfo` Shows linked Telegram bot name and target channel.

-`/telelink telegram_token #channel` Links this bot with Telegram bot account and sets target channel for forwarded messages.
+`/telelink telegram_token [#channel]` Links this bot with Telegram bot account and sets target channel for forwarded messages.
 If no channel is provided, links with current channel.
-This moves the update pointer to the end to prevent message flodding.
+This flushes unread messages to prevent message flodding.

 `/telelist` Lists available and subscribed Telegram chats.